How To Change The Air Filter On Your Chainsaw

 Step I: Open the cylinder cover

 Start off by opening the cylinder cover.
 You will have to make use of the flathead screwdriver to do this job.
 Engage the three latches which are found on top of the cover.
-Place the screws safely in a paper bag or some kind of cover to prevent the possibility of any misplacements.
+Place the screws safely in a paper bag or some kind of cover to prevent the possibilities of any misplacements.

 Step II: Remove the cylinder cover